by Tyler Yearby, M.Ed.

 If you don’t, you should!
 Everyone needs to get outside more.
 Actively expressing yourself isn’t just for kids.
 The individual-environment relationship is extraordinary, and we encourage you to explore the ongoing relationship in settings outside of traditional sports.

 So what does this mean for you as an active learner?
 It means you should search for ways to move through your environment with the intention of actively exploring or discovering it.
-Think of it as stretching the ever-changing relationship between you and the world around you.
-Adolph and Hoch, 2019 described the search process as learning to learn to move.
+Think of it as expanding the ever-changing relationship between you and the world around you, or as Adolph and Hoch (2019) described as “learning to learn to move.”
 Viewing learning as an ongoing and ever-changing process promotes a sense of adaptive behavior where people find a functional fit to the movement problems they face in life.

 It’s important to mention the search process is unique to you, where your intrinsic dynamics (tendencies of perceiving and acting) serve as the starting point when you set out on an adventure to discover what the world invites you to do.
 Skill acquisition is a non-stationary process (Pacheco, Lafe, & Newell, 2019); thus an adaptive endeavor.